 General liability insurance is the most common coverage that small businesses can take advantage of.
 If you’re unsure about what risks may be involved or which insurance type fits your needs best, start with this basic insurance program.

 Another important insurance is garage keeper insurance.
 It covers against harm done to customer vehicles under unforeseen circumstances.
-If the car is damaged due to fire, theft, weather, or accidents, then the mechanic shop is protected under this insurance.
+If the car is damaged due to fire, theft, weather, or accidents, then the auto shop is protected under this insurance.

 Workers’ compensation coverage is another option that protects your business against employee lawsuits, e.g., if a mechanic gets injured while working on a car.
-There are several types of mechanic shop insurance for you to choose from.
+There are several types of auto shop insurance for you to choose from.
 Pick the one that best suits your shop’s needs.

 Step 10: Market your new shop